 What are Petit Filets?

-And even though this is fairly tender cut of beef to start with, a few hours in a citrus juice-based marinade make it even more so.
+A few hours in a citrus juice-based marinade make the petit filets nicely tender.
 This filet marinade include grapefruit juice, just for kicks.
 Red grapefruits usually have more sweetness than the yellow varieties, underscored by the honey, and then ginger and garlic provide some heat, and the soy sauce gives it a lightly salty kick.
 A great balance of flavors, and extremely simple to throw together.

 You can leave the filets in the marinade for up to 8 hours, but not longer or the citrus in the marinade will tenderize them too much.